LLNL/shroud/docs/reference.rst

 hidden
    The argument will not appear in the Fortran API.
    But it will be passed to the C wrapper.
-   This allows the value to be used in the wrapper.
+   This allows the value to be used in the C wrapper.
    For example, setting the shape of a pointer function::

       int * ReturnIntPtr(int *len+intent(out)+hidden) +dimension(len)